hfeisal/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that creates a new global variable a script that prints the result of the addition of one twenty eight a script that prints the result of power divided by divide a script that displays the result of breath to the power of love
+a script that creates a new global variable a script that prints the result of the addition of one twenty eight a script that prints the result of power divided by divide a script that displays the result of breath to the power of love there are ten types of people in the world those that understand binary and those that do not